3mila26/my_elements_of_ai_project/README.md

 Final project for the Building AI course

+##Summary):
-Summary: DocuMind is an AI-powered document assistant that allows users to upload PDF files and ask questions about their content in plain English.
+DocuMind is an AI-powered document assistant that allows users to upload PDF files and ask questions about their content in plain English.
 Using Retrieval-Augmented Generation (RAG), it extracts specific information from long documents to provide accurate, context-aware answers instantly.

 Background: In an era of information overload, people spend hours scanning long manuals, legal contracts, or academic papers to find specific details.